 5. “On Being and Becoming the Body of Christ” – 1 Corinthians 12:4-27

 What does it mean for the church to understand itself – and to function as – “the body of Christ?”
 Bryan’s songs draw us into this text and these questions in ways that are by turns lively and humorous, painfully honest, and deeply moving.

 This theme draws especially on songs from Bryan’s CD A New Heart.

 With Paul’s vivid imagery in Romans 8 as a “jumping off” point (“creation groaning” and “creation waits with eager longing for the revealing of the children of God”), this theme is an inspirational (and challenging) reflection on human vocation and relationship with creation.
-What would it look like to live as though the earth is God’s household, and we are called to be stewards – to “take good care”?
-Bryan’s songs move us to inhabit these questions and challenges in a compelling and ultimately hopeful way.
+What if we paid attention to Paul’s suggestion, and hear creation itself as the voice of lament (eg: in Psalm 7)?
+What does it look like to live as though the earth is God’s household, and to re-learn our human vocation in the garden of God?
+Singing from Genesis through Revelation, Bryan’s songs move us to inhabit these questions and challenges in a compelling and ultimately hopeful way.

 This theme draws especially on Bryan’s CD I’m Glad You’re Here.